x3r0codesagain/imagine-air-backend/README.md

 }
 ```

-7. You should setup your own MongoDB atalas or Local MongoDB Please follow .env.example file
+7. You should setup your own MongoDB atlas or Local MongoDB Please follow .env.example file